-The Washington State Health Care Authority (HCA) has worked to certify patient decision aids since April 2016.11 Washington State law allows for shared decision making using certified patient decision aids to meet informed consent standards and supports the shared decision making process.12 The HCA has certified patient decision aids for knee and hip osteoarthritis, advance care planning, obstetrics (e.g., trial of labor after cesarean section, birth options for large babies), cardiology, and spine surgery.10 patient decision aid that has not been certified by the HCA, the workgroup recommends reviewing decision aids being considered for use using the HCA criteria.
+The HCA has worked to certify patient decision aids since April 2016.
+2016.
+Washington State law allows for shared decision making using certified patient decision aids to meet informed consent standards and supports the shared decision making process.
+13 The HCA has certified patient decision aids for knee and hip osteoarthritis, advance care planning, obstetrics (e.g., trial of labor after cesarean section, birth options for large babies), cardiology, and spine surgery.10

 The workgroup does not recommend specific patient decision aids but does encourage use of HCA certified aids.
-HCA decision aids have been certified by the HCA medical director via adapting standards based on the International Patient Decision Aid Standards (IPDAS).
-More information here.
-See the complete HCA criteria as adapted from IPDAS in Appendix X. If using a
+HCA decision aids have been certified by the HCA medical director through criteria based on the International Patient Decision Aid Standards (IPDAS).
+More information here (http://ipdas.ohri.ca).
+See the complete HCA criteria as adapted from IPDAS in Appendix F. If using a patient decision aid that has not been certified by the HCA, the workgroup for use using the HCA criteria.

-Drivers of implementation include skills-based education and training, accessibility of patient decision aids, engaging patients and families, and a supportive system as outlined in Figure X, to the right.
+Drivers of implementation include skills-based education and training, accessibility of patient decision aids, engaging patients and families, and a supportive system as outlined in Figure 3, to the right.